 It’s so easy to feel like we might make the wrong decision and screw everything up.

 The good news is that there really isn’t a way for you to mess things up too badly.
 Firstly, barely anyone will read your blog for a least a few months (more on this later – but just telling you now this isn’t a bad thing) so it’s easy to make a lot of changes without anyone noticing.
 And, not only will no one notice, but things are so easy to change on your blog (it’s not even that hard to change the name of your blog).
 Nothing is permanent.

-If you struggle with perfectionism like I do, wanting everything to be perfect at the outset can really be pretty damn crippling.
+Wanting everything to be perfect at the outset can really be pretty damn crippling.
 But I found that once I decided to start thinking of it as more of a ‘work in progress’ than something that’s final, it was easier to take those first few steps and actually get started.

 So if you’ve been using this excuse, the solution is to just start making decisions.

 You don’t need to do any more research – seriously, just make decisions.
 Decide to give it a real shot, decide what platform to use, decide on your niche, decide on a name.
 It doesn’t matter what decisions you make, just decide.